Boundless curiosity in a networked society

 How Can We Nurture our Growth Mindset?

 We can explore people and topics to nurture and trigger our curiosity.
 Read.
 Watch.
 Hear.
 Draw at large.
-Starting with small steps.
-Taking it from there.
+Start with small steps.
+Take it from there.

 How Can We Make Being Curious a Practical Application?